Python 3 - Format String fun

 USER root

-From the build command, I’m passing source file information in src
+From the build command, I’m passing source file information in src, and I’m setting its id as id.

 It will not be present even in the intermediate layers.